 Secondly, you may have noticed a new button at the top of this page.
-This will transport you to Rico’s Audio Service, a new portal through which you may hire me for your mixing, mastering and other audio needs.
+This will transport you to Rico Services, a new portal through which you may hire me for your mixing, mastering and other audio, writing or drum robot needs.
 Tell everybody you know about it.

 Now allow me to whisk you back to 1994, when this cool public service announcement, out of Maryland if I remember rightly, was produced here in LA, with your gunslinging sound designers M62 in charge of the soundtrack.
 Keep off the tabs, kids!

 Before we get to today’s feature I must pay homage to the greatest drummer of our time (in my opinion) who was suddenly taken from us a few days ago.
 I refer of course to Jaki Liebezeit, who has joined his colleague Michael Karoli in that place of infinite and eternal creativity.